yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 It’s known that off-brand generic USB dongles provide better range than WiFi + BT combo chips.

 Now for players interested in bending the game engines to their limit, or just wanting to have some extra fun (us boomers like to call this “cheating”), german77 has a gift for you.
-{{< gh-hovercard "9696" "Turbo button support!" >}} Also known as rapidfire, this allows to, as the name implies, repeatedly auto-press a button as fast as the game can register it.
+{{< gh-hovercard "9696" "Turbo button support!" >}} Also known as rapidfire, this allows you to, as the name implies, repeatedly auto-press a button as fast as the game can register it.

 {{< imgs
-	"./turbo.png| For some reason, Megaman comes to mind"
+	"./turbo.png| For some reason, Mega Man comes to mind"
   >}}

 Enjoy finding new ways to break your games with this!